-Access control, or authorization, is how a web application grants access to resources to some users, and not others.
-These resources mostly fall into two categories: sensitive data, which should only be accessed by certain entities, and functions that can modify data on the webserver, or even modify the server’s functionality.
-Authorization checks are performed after authentication: when a user visits a webpage, first they have to authenticate themselves, i.e. log in, then if they try to gain access to a resource, the server checks if they are authorized to do so.
+Access control, or authorization, is how a web application grants users access to some resources, but not others.
+These resources mostly fall into two categories: sensitive data, which should only be accessed by select users, and functions that can modify data on the webserver, or even modify the server’s functionality.
+Authorization checks are performed after authentication: when a user visits a webpage, they must first authenticate themselves, i.e. log in, then if they try to gain access to a resource, the server checks whether or not they are authorized to do so.

 Examples of broken access control

 - Insecure ID’s: When looking for something in a database, most of the time we use a unique ID.
 Often, this ID is used in the URL to identify what data the user wants to get.
 Let’s say I’m logged in to a website, and my user ID is 1337.
 When I go to my own profile page, the URL looks something like this: